kbrenn02/reactnative/Notes.md

 #### More installations
 - npm install react-native-animatable expo-av (this allows for animations with the first and playing videos with the second)
+- npm install expo-document-picker to allow users to pick photos and videos from their phones and upload them